Paul is originally from Wisconsin. He has previously lived in Ann Arbor, Michigan, Toledo, Ohio, and Maryland.

 Mona and I spent the first night sleeping in our car parked on the hospital grounds.
 The next day, we drove back to Adrian to see Jeff and pick up our suitcases.
 Jeff had already contacted a member of the American Civil Liberties Union (ACLU) in Toledo who was willing to assist us.
 Mrs. L had a friend living in Maumee just south of the city.
 Her friend Jane was willing to give us a room to stay in her house until I could find permanent housing in Toledo.

 Mrs. L also advised us how to make arrangements to pay our doctors and hospital expenses.
 The driver who hit Mike had Allstate No-Fault insurance.
 Since the police report found that the driver was not liable for accident expenses, Mrs. L suggested I contact my auto insurance company for assistance.
-After calling Heritage Mutual, they made arrangments to pay for all of Mike's medical expenses.
+After calling Heritage Mutual, they made arrangements to pay for all of Mike's medical expenses.

 Another problem was getting money to cover our living expenses.
 After moving to Jane's home, I went through the classified ads in the Toledo Blade newspaper until I found that Continental Security Company was hiring part-time security guards.
 I immediately applied and on the same day began my first assignment.
-From 11 pm until 7 am, my duty was to guard an Iron and Steel Works in northern Toledo.
+From 11 pm until 7 am, my duty was to guard Iron and Steel Works in northern Toledo.

 Besides giving us temporary housing, Jane introduced us to Jose who was in charge of the Bilingual Program for Toledo Public Schools.
-Based on my background teaching English as a Foreign Language in Taiwan, Jose could employ me full-time teaching foreign-born students in the Toledo Public School system.
+Based on my background teaching English as a Foreign Language in Taiwan, Jose could employ me full-time to teach foreign-born students in the Toledo Public School system.

 Again going through the classified ads, I found a place to rent on the old south side of Toledo.
 It was the second floor of an old house next to train tracks just off of Western.
 Rent was affordable at $130 per month for this unfurnished unit.